Venezuela's Health Crisis Spills Over To Neighboring Countries

 "Venezuela right now is the biggest problem in the region in terms of malaria," Rodriguez-Morales says.
 "Malaria is significantly increasing year after year."

 When he was a kid, Rodriguez-Morales says there were very good mosquito control programs in his country.
-Venezuela officially eradicated malaria in 1961 but he says the disease slowly back in.
-Then over the last couple of years it's exploded.
+Venezuela officially eradicated malaria in 1961, but he says the disease slowly crept back in.
+Then over the past couple of years it has exploded.

 "Last year, 2018, closed with over half a million cases of malaria," he says.
 "This has been never recorded before in the country."

 Those hundreds of thousands of people who got malaria in Venezuela last year and anyone who gets it now are unlikely to get treatment.
 "The national malaria program right now is not working well.
 There is no appropriate diagnosis there.
-Also there are no drugs for treatment," he says.
+Also, there are no drugs for treatment," he says.
 "We have right now the perfect scenario for a continuation of the malaria epidemic in the country."

 UNHCR, the U.N.'s refugee agency, says more than 3 million Venezuelans have now left the country because of the ongoing crisis.
 Most have ended up in Colombia, Brazil and other parts of South America.
 And when they get there, some are carrying malaria or other diseases with them.

 In just the first eight months of 2018, officials in Peru say that 550,000 Venezuelans arrived in their country.
 The Peruvian Ministry of Health says 720 of them were immediately absorbed into the public HIV treatment program.
-This put a huge strain on Peru's HIV drug delivery system, particularly in the capital Lima.
+This put a huge strain on Peru's HIV drug delivery system, particularly in the capital, Lima.
 Patients say Venezuela's public health care system ran out of the lifesaving anti-AIDS drugs months ago.

 But it's not just people in need of health care who are fleeing Venezuela.
 The country is also losing health care professionals.